-Study 3 insofar findings from as PO and, to an extent EO are concerned.
+Study 3 insofar findings from PO and, to an extent EO are concerned.
 For GO, this time the results are more clear-cut than in Study 3.
-The difference in overall feedback over favouring means nonfeedback is now also a consistent difference, being present in 38 of the 52 sessions (z = 3.19, p < .005, two-tailed), whereas the reverse was true for Study 3.
+The difference in overall feedback favouring means nonfeedback is now also a consistent difference, being present in 38 of the 52 sessions (z = 3.19, p < .005, two-tailed), whereas the reverse was true for Study 3.
 Thus for the present study, the assigned difference in imagery strategy produced not only consistent differences in the overall ID measure, but also clear-cut differential responses to the presence and absence of feedback for PO and GO.
-The however, showed no subjects, CR comparable feedback effects.
+The showed however, subjects, comparable feedback effects.